1919 Soviet invasion of Ukraine: Planning

 On 12 November 1918, at the direct command of the Council of People's Commissars, the Revolutionary Military Council of the Russian SFSR, headed by Leon Trotsky, dismissed Vladimir Antonov-Ovseenko from the Ural Front and ordered him to prepare an offensive in the direction of Ukraine within ten days.
 The Ukrainian Revolutionary Military Council was immediately established, including Antonov-Ovseenko, Joseph Stalin, Volodymyr Zatonsky and Georgy Pyatakov.
 Over the next two days, Antonov-Ovseenko developed an offensive plan.
 It was based on the assumption that, in the first place, the Bolshevik forces should seize cities, industrial centers, ports, and railway junctions, which would provide the necessary resources and guarantee the possibility of gaining support from the workers.
 In the first move, Antonov-Ovseenko planned to attack Kharkiv, which would then become the base for the march to Donbas.
 The second step was to capture Kyiv, and the third step was to capture southern Ukraine and the Black Sea coast, including the key centers of Mykolaiv and Odesa.

 As the commander-in-chief of the Red Army Jukums Vācietis adopted the Antonov-Ovseenko plan without amendments, he decided that he would receive in the course of operations all the necessary replenishment (including armored trains) and supplies.
 In particular, the commander of the Ukrainian Front expected that he would have at his disposal the Reserve Army under the command of Vasily Glagolev.
 Vacietis, however, assigned him completely different tasks - participation in the defense of Voronezh against Pyotr Krasnov's Don Army and Anton Denikin's Volunteer Army.
 This was in line with Vladimir Lenin's expectations - while Trotsky was convinced that the seizure of Ukraine should be a priority for the Red Army, the chairman of the Council of People's Commissars considered it more important to repel direct threats by the White movement to the Southern and Eastern Fronts.
 An additional source of conflicts between Vacietis and the Ukrainian Revolutionary-Military Council was the conviction of Stalin, Zatonsky and Pyatakov that they were performing a task of special importance, independent of other operations conducted by the Southern Front.

-At the disposal of Antonov-Ovseenko were initially 1st Ukrainian Soviet Division|1st and 2nd Ukrainian Soviet Division|2nd Ukrainian Soviet Divisions, as well as the 9th division, to which new volunteers were constantly arriving, but which needed urgent additions to hardware and supplies.
+At the disposal of Antonov-Ovseenko were initially the 1st Ukrainian Soviet Division|1st and 2nd Ukrainian Soviet Division|2nd Ukrainian Soviet Divisions, as well as the 9th division, to which new volunteers were constantly arriving, but which needed urgent additions to hardware and supplies.
 The two Soviet Ukrainian divisions, formed in mid-1918 by the Ukrainian Bolsheviks in order to fight the government of Pavlo Skoropadskyi and the Central Powers, did not have high combat value.
 Many volunteers who joined them during the formation intended to fight only in their local area and deserted when the fighting moved to other regions.